-We will not pay for loss or damage caused by or resulting from any virus, bacterium or other microorganism that induces or is capable of inducing physical distress, illness or disease.
+We will not pay for loss or damage caused by or resulting from any virus, bacterium or other microorganism that induces or is capable off inducing physical distress, illness or disease.

-- 41. Plaintiff and all similarly situated Class members have suffered a direct physical loss of and damage to their property because they have been unable to use their property for its intended purpose. - 42.
-The exclusion contained in the Virus and Bacteria endorsement is not applicable because Plaintiff's and other class members', losses were not caused by a "virus, bacterium or other microorganism that induces or is capable of inducing physical distress, illness or disease", Rather, the efficient proximate cause of Plaintiff's, and other Class Members' losses, were precautionary measures taken by the governments of their respective counties and states to prevent the spread of COVID-19 in the future, not because coronavirus was found in or on Plaintiff's insured property.
+- 44. The exclusion in the Virus and Bacteria endorsement does not apply because Plaintiff's, and other class members', losses were not caused by a "virus, bacterium or other microorganism that induces or is capable of inducing physical distress, illness or disease".
+Rather, the efficient proximate cause of Plaintiffs', and other Class Members' losses, were precautionary measures taken by their respective States and/or counties to prevent the spread of COVID-19 in the future, not because coronavirus was found in or on Plaintiffs' insured property. - 45.
+Notwithstanding the foregoing, Liberty denied Plaintiff's claim for business interruption losses.